viamrobotics/docs/docs/get-started/quickstarts/drive-rover.md

 {{% /tab %}}
 {{% tab name="Go" %}}

-The easiest way to get started writing an application with Viam is to navigate to the [machine page on the Viam app](https://app.viam.com/robots), select the **CONNECT** tab's **Code sample** page, then select **Go** and copy the boilerplate code.

 {{% snippet "show-secret.md" %}}

-This code snippet imports all the necessary libraries and sets up a connection with the Viam app in the cloud.

-Next, create a file named <file>square.go</file> and paste the boilerplate code from the **Code sample** page of the Viam app into your file.
-Then, save your file.
+Copy the code into a file called <FILE>square.go</FILE> and run the sample code to connect to your machine:

 Initialize your project, and install the necessary libraries, and then run the program to verify that the Viam SDK is properly installed and that the `viam-server` instance on your robot is live: